Graphic from Rogers Sportsnet depicting Scotiabank Hockey Day in Canada which is to be held in Yellowknife in 2020.

 “The City of Yellowknife offers the perfect setting to anchor Sportsnet’s broadcast, as we mark the 20th anniversary of the event and celebrate Canada’s love for hockey with an emphasis on the North,” stated Joel Darling, Executive Producer, NHL Special Events, Sportsnet.

-The game will be aired February 8th on a half a day-long (12.5-hour) broadcast on Sportsnet to 9.6 million viewers – one in four Canadians.
+The event will be aired February 8th on a half a day-long (12.5-hour) broadcast on Sportsnet to 9.6 million viewers – one in four Canadians.
 More details about the celebration and broadcast schedule will be announced in the coming months.

 This is the third trip to the north for the Hockey Day in Canada crew as they visited Whitehorse in 2011 and Iqaluit in 2003.